-The notes of each series are new issues of securities with no established trading market and will not be listed on any national securities exchange.
-The underwriters have advised us that they intend to make a market for each series of the notes, but they have no obligation to do so and may discontinue market-making at any time without providing any notice.
+The notes are a new issue of securities with no established trading market and will not be listed on any national securities exchange.
+The underwriters have advised us that they intend to make a market for the notes, but they have no obligation to do so and may discontinue market-making at any time without providing any notice.
 No assurance can be given as to the liquidity of any trading market for the notes.

-Notes of each series sold by the underwriters to the public will initially be offered at the public offering prices set forth on the cover page of this prospectus supplement.
-Any notes sold by the underwriters to securities dealers may be sold at a discount from the public offering price of up to % of the principal amount of the 2021 notes or up to % of the principal amount of the 2025 notes.
-The underwriters may allow, and any such dealer may reallow, a concession not in excess of % of the principal amount of the 2021 notes or % of the principal amount of the 2025 notes to certain other dealers.
+Notes sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover page of this prospectus supplement.
+Any notes sold by the underwriters to securities dealers may be sold at a discount from the public offering price of up to % of the principal amount of the notes.
+The underwriters may allow, and any such dealer may reallow, a concession not in excess of % of the principal amount of the notes to certain other dealers.
 After the initial offering of the notes to the public, the underwriters may change the offering price and other selling terms.